codenotary/opvizor/comparison.md

 ---

 # How Opvizor compares to others
-When setting up monitoring solutions, you have two main configuration approaches: a) Centralized or b) Edge-based.
+When setting up monitoring solutions, you have two main configuration approaches:
+- a) Centralized
+- b) Edge-based

 Centralized: Manage data collection and agent settings directly from the solution's interface.
 Ideal for stable environments where central control is easy.
 Edge-based: Edit configuration files on individual servers.
 Best for dynamic environments using observability-as-code, enabling version control and auditing within git repositories.